 A different direction

 I started (as most users of this frequency would) with a small transverter kit (thanks Steph!).
 While that worked admirably well, it was a little cumbersome to integrate into my setup, not to mention that my old radio was drifting in frequency quite a bit.
 So I happened to come across another solution, from a completely unrelated project.
-The IC-7300 - which I had bought primarily as an IF demodulator) was able to transmit at 475KHz with just a simple modification.
+The IC-7300 (which I had bought primarily as an IF demodulator) was able to transmit at 475KHz with just a simple modification.

-This radio has an SDR architecture, a really nice waterfall display and a built in USB soundcard.
-Most interesting is that there was some talk of a simple modification enabling transmit capability at 475KHz.
-I have tested this out, and whilst I can confirm that it is indeed true that this radio will transmit at 475KHz, it does require some additional filtering to meet harmonic content limits.
+I decided to test this idea.
+Whilst I can confirm that it is indeed true that this radio will transmit at 475KHz, it does require some additional filtering to meet harmonic content limits.

 I will not post any modifications required to be made internally to the radio here (they are easily found with a google search), but I must emphasise: